 Single cells?
 Small volumes?
 High throughput?

 No problem.
-Our temperature-controlled extractions don’t use detergents and denaturants so yields are preserved.
+Our temperature-driven extractions don’t use harsh detergents and denaturants so yields are preserved.
 A single tube and fewer processing steps result in fewer errors, less risk and reduced contamination.
 And the whole process is easily automated on your existing laboratory equipment.

 Have a challenging sample?

 Our PDQeX Nucleic Acid Extractor simplifies hands-free lysis and purification.
 Our simplified workflow in a single closed-tube system handles tough samples.

 Looking for easy sample prep and DNA extraction?

 The PDQeX approach is the perfect solution for labs looking for fast, hands-free sample preparation – just load the instrument, choose your program, and press ‘Start’ for high-quality DNA in minutes.

 Originally established as ZyGEM in New Zealand, the company is now registered in the United Kingdom as a public limited company with additional operations in China and the United States.

 Now known as MicroGEM, our scientists and engineers are experts in enzymatic discovery and reagent development.
 Our executive officers and directors have deep industry and academic credentials, representing many decades of experience in the life sciences.

 We work closely with Dr. James Landers in the Department of Chemistry at the University of Virginia who brings expertise in analytical microfluidic systems and next-generation molecular diagnostics.
 We also collaborate with Dr. Jo-Ann Stanton at the University of Otago in New Zealand who brings expertise in handheld molecular diagnostic devices and systems for in-field and point-of-care applications.